 Don’t underestimate the importance of a good mattress and/or pillow.
 Before you buy a new mattress, however, do some research.
 Talk to friends, check out blogs and ask about doing a 30-day test-run to see if you like your new purchase.
 Nowadays you can choose from air, gel, water, and good old springs and foam mattresses.
 People are quite different and so are mattresses!

-Below click the links to the natural herbal therapies found on my MyNSP website I have recommended to patients for sleep and relaxation:
+Below click the links to the natural herbal therapies found on my herbs and supplements website for sleep and relaxation:

 Herbs and supplements for sleep can play an important role in getting proper rest.

 Valerian root has been used for over a thousand years to help people sleep.
 It helps relax the central nervous system, promotes feelings of calm and can help decrease anxiety or stress.
 And unlike some sleep aids, it does not leave you feeling groggy.

 Hops flowers have nervine properties and promote restful sleep.

 Passionflower can help relax tense muscles and soothe frayed nerves.

 Lavender is the most popular essential oil for relaxation and encouraging sleep.
 Diffuse lavender in your bedroom or spray a mist of it onto sheets and pillows before bed.

 Melatonin is a hormone naturally present in the brain.
 It can help restore the body’s natural sleep rhythm and may help you feel more alert and rested when you awake.
 Our bodies make less melatonin as we age.
 I personally like to recommend this to patients and clients over age 50.
 Note: don’t use melatonin during the day; not for pregnant women.

 Use the above recommendations repeated at least 3 times.
 Feel your bodies respond to a more relaxed state.

 In addition to this article, click the following link to read the related article reposted from MyNSP blog: